madigan-99/lab1_exercise/PROFILE.md

 '''war is peace
 freedom is slavery
 ignorance is strength ''
-and more information can be found [here]: https://www.sparknotes.com/lit/1984/quotes/
+and more information can be found [here](https://www.sparknotes.com/lit/1984/quotes/)